RPG Philosophy--Traveller and Psychology

 Or, let's take a more controversial example--conversion therapy.
 Now, the key thing with conversion therapy is that it doesn't work.
 But let's imagine that it did--surely, some group of people who are LGBT would voluntarily seek out a therapeutic technique that would make them non-LGBT, for all sorts of reasons.
 And there would equally be a group of people who would still oppose such therapies on the basis of the idea that there is nothing wrong with being LGBT and you shouldn't change that reality.

 All of which points to the fact that all psychology is backstopped by an a priori framework of what is or is not psychologically normative.
 Psychology cannot, in and of itself, answer the question of whether it is or is not one should make people not be racist or not be gay if one could.
 Even references to essentially utilitarian principles like "happiness" or "adjustment" are problematic when it's basically impossible to tell if the condition itself or the reaction to it by other members of society are driving happiness and adjustment.
 In other words, whereas it was once common to say that gay people were unhappy being gay, it now turns out that they were (in general) unhappy with the social and cultural stigmatization around being gay.
-On the flip side, conservatives are at least partially correct that the changing of the DSM manual to remove homosexuality as a mental condition is at least in part about changing moral and philosophical ideas that don't really have to do with psychology as such.
+On the flip side, conservatives are correct that the changing of the DSM manual to remove homosexuality as a mental condition is at least in part about changing moral and philosophical ideas that don't really have to do with psychology as such.
 A society that defines racism, or homosexuality, as a mental illness is by definition going to oppress those who are racists/homosexual and who disagree with the normative judgment of the morality of those statuses.
 They want to view the world according to a different paradigm, and that paradigm has been medicalized out of society.

 I think we are seeing this play out, in perhaps a less charged but not insignificant way, with regards to so-called autism spectrum disorders.
 We have built a society that is predicated around a certain baseline level of socialization, one that is difficult for people with ASD to meet on a consistent basis.
 Some folks will argue, and not without reason, that the problem is not any kind of "ASD," but that society is structured in a way that favors people with certain personality traits over those with different traits.
 In a society that did not privilege certain kinds of social interactions as normative, they would not be stigmatized and pathologized.
 On the flip side, I know a number of people on the other end of the social spectrum who experienced fairly severe psychological distress as a result of the lock-down, which had an effect of "de-socializing" society.
 One friend of mine framed the lock-down as the "revenge" of the ASD folks, imposing their social preferences for lesser personal communication and interaction on the "normals" (i.e., the more social people, more specifically him).
 This was, and is, kinda unhinged, but it speaks to the level of psychological distress he experienced during first half of 2020.
 Is my friend the one who needs treatment to help him deal with social isolation, or the ASD folks to deal with greater social interaction?
 It depends on what is considered to be the normal human interaction in social spaces.